New Jersey Fall FAQ (Frequently Asked Questions)

 For information on Fall events visit Fall Activities and Events

-Question: Looking to Go Mountain Climbing, Hiking, and Kayaking: Looking for a place to do mountain climbing, kayaking, and hiking over the weekend in New Jersey.
+Question Looking for a place to do mountain climbing, kayaking, and hiking over a Fall weekend in New Jersey.

 Answer: One of the top places to go mountain climbing, hiking and kayaking in NJ is the Delaware Water Gap area.